javieralfaya/slingAngularManager/README.md

 # slingAngularManager

-Demo App for test ApacheSling  with: AngularJs and BootStrap
+Application for testing ApacheSling  with: AngularJs and BootStrap

 - The application is tested with ApacheSling StandAlone: org.apache.sling.launchpad-8.jar and document store in MongoDB